Skin Care Tips and Routines

 The choice of moisturizer is usually determined by several factors, such as individual preference, safety, effectiveness, and the absence of fragrances or other chemicals that may cause sensitivity.4 Most often, a cream or ointment will be recommended given that they are more moisturizing.

 Irritants are substances that irritate the skin.
-People with AD are more sensitive to irritants because AD damages the skin’s natural barrier.
+People with atopic dermatitis are more sensitive to irritants because atopic dermatitis damages the skin’s natural barrier.

 - Wool clothing